ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 ## Cloud Storage (Mega)
 Even though you can share your files through GitHub , you may still have content that you want to share among your computers privately, across platforms and mobile device.
 Unfortunately Google doesn't provide a auto sync for Linux (strange!!) .
 Mega provides a GUI as well as command line based interface (and 50 gigs of free storage) that works on Windows , Macs, Linux, Android and iOS.
 God's gift.
 I don't understand all the subtleties but it says it is fully encrypted.

 We are interested here in the Mega Command line tools that let you sync with cloud storage from the comfort (and speed) of your terminal.
-Good folks at Slackware provide a Slackbuild for command line tools.
+Good folks at Slackware provide a Slackbuild for Mega command line tools.
 A must use for any writer and coder as well.

+Once you have registered a new account with command `megareg` or added  your existing account information to `.megarc`, Mega storage is just an extension of your harddisc.
+Similar commands ( each has its on man page)

+- `megamkdir` - For creating a directory on your cloud account
+- `megals` - Just like ls on your computer to list directories and files
+- `megadf` - Just like df on your computer to show the storage consumption
+- `megacopy`- to sync a local directory with cloud or vice versa